The Front End of Innovation: How much is “too much”?

 Our research asked B2B professionals what drives profitable, sustainable organic growth.
 The #1 answer was delivering strong, differentiated value propositions.
 And the #1 differentiator between the best and worst value-creating companies was superior front end of innovation work (www.whatdrivesb2borganicgrowth.com).

 There are important front-end steps top-performing companies take to strengthen their value propositions.
 Consider seven steps using this lens: If you omit this step, how is your value proposition weakened?
+Do you have the tools to execute step well?
 As you might expect, not all steps are created equal.
 Some have a much higher impact on your value proposition than others.

 If you omit this step, how is your value proposition weakened?